Right after I read the story, I go looking for an old horn to screw right to the wall.

 Light’s falling across the table.

-Hope’s one strand of loose hair is it’s own gold.
+Shalom’s one strand of loose hair is it’s own gold.

 Something inside of me trumpets loud and long.